 How positive thinking helps?

 How strongly am I able to present my topic is how positive I am towards the topic.
 This only happens if I’m thinking positively.
-And how open are you to accept what I say is how positive you are towards the topic?
+And how open are you to accepting what I say is how positive you are towards the topic?
 Which only happens when you think positively.
 So that’s the difference positivity makes.

 It’s the belief, and we can convey in fact persuade others about what we believe in.
 And the degree to which we will be able to do it is our level of belief.
 That’s what confidence is, the confidence which we gain from positive thought and positive thinking.
 That’s the power of positive thought as it changes the way we think, it can turn your sorrows into happiness.
 Because it also fuels your spirituality.